cardboard-iguana/cardboard-iguana.com/log/2021-10-19-tryhackme-complete-beginner.md

 * EXPLOIT code;
 * Post-exploitation PAYLOADs;
 * AUXILIARY functions, such as scanning machines for vulnerabilities;
-* POST exploitation tools for “looting” and pivoting;
+* POST exploitation tools for "looting" and pivoting;
 * An ENCODER module for obfuscating exploits;
 * And finally a module called NOP that includes tools for exploiting buffer overflows and return-orientated programming.

-Note that Metasploit 6 apparently calls these “framework plugins” now.
+Note that Metasploit 6 apparently calls these "framework plugins" now.

 * [Return-orientated programming (Wikipedia)](https://en.wikipedia.org/wiki/Return-oriented_programming)